 SR is an excellent modality for enhancing one’s positive experience of oneself and of one’s pursuits.
 Again, rather than focus on the negative events that underlie limiting mind/emotional and sensate states, or, the blocking beliefs that interfere in a more positive and wholesome assessment of self, SR directly downloads a new positive personal narrative.
 This results in more increased self-esteem, well-being and performance.

 6) Resourcing parts to heal attachment wounds

 Un-resourced parts of the psyche frequently emerge during an SR session precisely because the field is positive and often represents the corrective healing environment and experience.
+Each Part is fully potentiated by installing positive resources with their accompanying positive sensations, emotions and cognitions.
 Based on knowledge of a client’s history, the clinician may also invite parts into the field for attachment repair.
 Less fragmentation and dissociation occur when the part is not being directly confronted with trauma.

 7) Resolving special issues and populations such as addiction, depression, anxiety, insomnia and medical and health issues.